kubernetes/enhancements/keps/sig-storage/1495-volume-populators/README.md

 ### Implementation Details/Notes/Constraints

-As noted above, the proposal is extremely simple -- just remove the validation on the `DataSource` field.
+As noted above, the proposal recommends a modest change to the PVC API which creates a new more flexible field to specify data sources without breaking any existing behaviors.
+Mostly the new `DataSourceRef` will never ignore user input, so that arbitrary CRDs can be used as data sources.
 This raises the question of WHAT will happen when users put new things in that field, and HOW populators will actually work with so small a change.

 It's first important to note that only consumers of the `DataSource` field today are the various dynamic provisioners, most notably the external-provisioner CSI sidecar.
+Due to the API change, these consumers will need to switch to consume the `DataSourceRef` field, but will otherwise continue to function mostly the same.
-If the external-provisioner sidecar sees a data source it doesn't understand, it simply ignores the request, which is both important for forward compatibility, and also perfect for the purposes of a data populator.
+Currently, if the external-provisioner sidecar sees a data source it doesn't understand, it simply ignores the request, which is both important for forward compatibility, and also perfect for the purposes of a data populator.
 This allows developers to add new types of data sources that the dynamic provisioners will